-- Updated -- : June 24th, 2016

-CSH format - on purchase of the contour shapes set, receive those along with documentation and gallery and serial
+CSH format - on purchase of the contour shapes set, receive those along with documentation and gallery and serial.

-The Commercial (CU4CU) use so you can use them in countless projects such as for items for sale such as posters, web pages, adverts, fashions, ceramics and more
+Commercial (CU4CU) use so you can use them in countless projects such as for items for sale such as posters, web pages, adverts, fashions, ceramics, hats, scrapbooking, videos and more

 100 Artworks / insets as well as intense standout objects, all are vectors for any size of work.
 CSH format - load them via the presets panel in PS.

-100 Optical illusion / concentric custom shapes including extreme vectors, ripples, crackles and more.
+100 Vector contour shapes / graphics including extreme vectors, ripples, crackles and more.

-For use on Photoshop and PS Elements on the PC and MAC
+For use on Adobe ® Photoshop ® and PS Elements on the PC and MAC.

 CSH format - on purchase you receive the CSH set along with documentation and gallery and serial